Episode Transcript

 Patrick Williams was a highdraft pick.

-goes on for another four years.
+And he got paid a hefty contractthat goes on for another four

-So the Nuggets would be takingon that In any situation where
+So the Nuggets would be takingon that.

-There's always the hope thatjust a change of scenery or
+there's always the hope thatjust a change of scenery or

 playing with Jokic can turnthings around and it ends up